Protection of Members’/Users’ Personal Information Operational Policy – Privacy

 The ACT defines “personal information” as information about an identifiable individual, but does not include the name, title or business address or telephone number of an employee of an organization.

-What information is SEIU Local 1 Canada responsible for protecting?
+What information is the SEIU responsible for protecting?

-SEIU Healthcare makes its best efforts to protect members’ personal information in its possession including personal information that has been received from a third party or personal information that may not be in the custody of the SEIU Healthcare but which has been transferred to a third party.
+The SEIU makes its best efforts to protect members’/users’ personal information in its possession including personal information that has been received from a third party.

-SEIU Healthcare collects certain personal information in order to:
+The SEIU collects certain personal information in order to:

 - Maintain a complete record of membership in the union

-- Maintain communication with members and respond to their enquiries
+- Maintain communication with members/users and respond to their enquiries

 - Investigate and settle grievances, appeals and claims